johngallagher/renew-ssl-certs/README.md

 ## 4. Stop the website running

 What?!
 Yeah.
-You're going to need to stop your entire website for this to work.

-Just to be clear: **this will take your website down!**
+You're going to have to stop your entire website running.

 Don't worry, this process will only take a minute or so and we can bring the site up again.